AntonioLopardo/antoniolopardo.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I’m a machine learning engineer with a Master’s in Computer Science from ETH Zürich and a BSc in Computer Science and Engineering from Politecnico di Milano.
 I’ve worked on projects involving approximate nearest neighbor search, program synthesis, knowledge graph embeddings, and privacy-preserving NLP.
-My major research interests are in representation learning.
+My major research interest is representation learning.